 |Final pH at 25°C: 6.8 ±0.2|

 Procedure of Citrate Utilization Test

-- Incubate at 35°-37°C for up to 7 days.
+- The tubes are then incubated aerobically at 35-37°C for up to 4 days.

 Result Interpretation of Citrate Utilization Test

 Figure: Citrate Utilization Test.
 Image Source: Bailey and Scott’s Diagnostic Microbiology.
 Elsevier.

 - A positive test is demonstrated by growth with a color change from green to intense blue along the slant.

 - A negative test is demonstrated by no growth and no color change, and the color of the slant remains green.

 The following table demonstrates the result of Citrate utilization of important medical bacteria:

 |1.||Escherichia coli||Inhibited||Negative; the color of the medium remains green.|